sphinx-doc/sphinx/doc/theming.rst

   *nosidebar* and *sidebarwidth*.

 * **pyramid** -- A theme from the Pyramid web framework project, designed by Blaise Laflamme.
-THere are currently no options beyond *nosidebar* and *sidebarwidth*.
+There are currently no options beyond *nosidebar* and *sidebarwidth*.

 * **haiku** -- A theme without sidebar inspired by the `Haiku OS user guide